 - Health and Environment Alliance (HEAL)

-- Women in Europe for a Common Future (WECF)
+- Women Engage for a Common Future (WECF)

 The Stakeholder Forum will meet once annually at a minimum, back to back with the Governing Board.
 The first meeting was held on 5 September 2017.
 The minutes of the first meeting of the Stakeholder Forum are available here.

 The Stakeholder Forum is invited to provide strategic input to key HBM4EU processes.
 The HBM4EU partners will engage actively with the Stakeholder Forum, through workshops and written requests for input.